aimux docs

 ~/.config/aimux/<profile>/aimux-sessions.json

-Each session can store a workspaceSnapshot, which includes:
+Each workspace can store a workspaceSnapshot, which includes:

 • active tab